Understanding cardiovascular disease

-There are certain risk factors that you can’t changes, these include:
+There are certain risk factors that you can’t change, these include:

 Other illnesses can increase cardiovascular risk, and treatment of these conditions may reduce the risk.
 These conditions include: